Author has written 1 story for Harry Potter.

 "Dude, what the hell, it's one of the most important charms in the story!"
 Yes, but I hate implications.
 It's purely defensive.
 When the crowd cheers, that dementors were fended off, I ask myself "What will they do next?"
 There is no info about them being seriously harmed.
 So when the hero celebrates, I see dementors and imagine what are they doing at the same time - probably eating muggle's souls, as they were unable to attack wizards.

 - Childish insults.

 Harry Potter became Lord Potter, Black and whatever you can think about.
 He is using his Wizengamot seat, he's trying to lead the nation even though he isn't even an adult.
-So there's this intervew in Prophet, where he'll try to show himself as a powerful wizard, mature person, he'll have to avert attention from his age and gain support from public.
+So there's this interview in Prophet, where he'll try to show himself as a powerful wizard, mature person, he'll have to avert attention from his age and gain support from the public.
 He's talking about the war, in formal language and suddenly he says, that he'll fight against the Dork Lord.

 It's an obvious insult, with so many layers.

 "I know your true name, you can lead Pureblood agenda and yet you will never be one of them".

 "You can be a dark lord, but I remember you as one of my students, I can still see this little, pouting boy.
 Compared to me you're still so inexperienced."

 Tom, not Mr. Riddle, it must be so patronizing and as infuriating as his use of "my boy".

 This is how you insult with style.
 But for that, you need the experience, maturity and wit.
 And OP!Strong!independent!Harry unfortunately usually doesn't have these traits.